sordina/sordina.github.io/_drafts/projecting_value.markdown

 Remember that this is being analysed objectively here, but as an analyst in the real-world, everything here would be a subjective guess.

+Feel free to skip [to the conclusion](#what-can-we-learn-from-this-hypothetical) if the Theories-of-Mind section becomes too boring...

 ## Alice's Theories of Mind